Menu

 Facing Felony charges in Cleveland?

-Everyone makes mistakes – even good people.
-But felony charges are nothing to mess around with.
-Not only is jail time a possibility, but you could also be facing hefty fines and all the other consequences of having a criminal record.
-Your freedom and your future could be at stake.
 If you are currently facing felony criminal charges in Cleveland, OH, the most important step you can take is to consult with a Cleveland felony lawyer today.
 Criminal defense lawyers can help you navigate the ins and outs of felony charges and a criminal investigation, and they can increase your chances of avoiding a felony conviction altogether.
-Read on to learn more about felony offenses in Ohio and the very serious consequences that come with felony convictions.

-Felony Offenses in Ohio
+Handling a Wide Range of Felony Offenses in Ohio

+The most severe criminal offenses in the state of Ohio are felony offenses.
 Here are some common felony criminal charges in the state of Ohio.

 Arson